Small plane makes forced landing in Russia: All aboard safe | Business

 The An-28 is a small short-range, Soviet-designed turboprop used by many small carriers across Russia and some other countries.

-The plane belongs to the local Sila airline and was flying from the town of Kedrovoye to the city of Tomsk.
+The plane belongs to the local Sila airline and was flying from the town of Kedrovoye to Tomsk.

+The flight crew hadn't reported any problems before the plane disappeared, but the plane's emergency beacon activated during the flight, signaling that the aircraft had made a forced landing or crashed.

+The incident comes 10 days after another Russian plane crashed while preparing to land in bad weather on the Kamchatka Peninsula in Russia's Far East, killing all 28 people on board.
+The investigation into the crash of the An-26 plane is ongoing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)